 This is the phishing email you received:

-Legitimate Docusign emails only come from one of two places:
+Legitimate ShareFile upload/download notification emails only come from [email protected].

 There is more information to the right of the Display Name.
-The actual email address here is: [email protected]
+The actual email address here is: semwealth-sharefile.com

-Notice the display name and email address in a legitimate email from DocuSign - it came the docusign.net
+Notice the display name and email address in a legitimate email from ShareFile - the display name is the same as the phishing email, but the real email address it came from is [email protected]

 Spotting "red flags" in the email requires you to think critically about the content and context of the email.
 Here are some examples: